'Even I doubted myself' - McClenaghan on Worlds gold

 His second-place finish in Birmingham was achieved despite a turbulent build-up in which the International Gymnastics Federation (FIG) ruled that he and team-mates Eamon Montgomery and Ewan McAteer could not perform for NI as they compete for Ireland in international competition before the governing body reversed its decision.

-However, McClenaghan failed to qualify for the European Championship final two weeks later, which served as further blows to his confidence after missing out on last year's Olympic and World Championships finals.
+However, McClenaghan failed to qualify for the European Championship final two weeks later, which served as further blows to his confidence after finishing seventh in the Tokyo Olympic final and missing out on last year's World Championships final.

 He added: "When I was having these mistakes, I was thinking 'is this how I'm going to compete from now on?'